 What should I do if my research/project involves face-to-face contact with people?
 What research involving human participants should stop?

-Data collection which does not require direct personal contact can continue during this period, such as via Skype, telephone or electronic surveys/questionnaires.
+Data collection which does not require direct personal contact can continue during this period - such as via Skype, telephone or electronic surveys/questionnaires.
 Where possible, projects should be adjusted to be conducted remotely.
 Research will only be permitted to continue face-to-face if there is an exceptional reason such as clinical need or a significant ethical rationale for non-immediate cessation.
-Any continuation of face-to-face research will require University approval.
-Advice is provided via links below:
+Any continuation of face-to-face research will require University approval - please refer to the Guidance on Resuming Research Activity in the COVID-19 Environment.
+Advice is also provided via links below:

-For information about how to adapt your project or continue a project on exceptional grounds that has NHS REC approval please go to the Faculty Research Governance website.
+- For information about how to adapt your project or continue a project on exceptional grounds that has NHS REC approval, go to the Faculty Research Governance website

 If your research involves NHS patients, visit Sponsorship Approval.

 If your research does not involve NHS patients, visit Research Ethics.